-- 12.1 There shall be a person appointed the Chief Risk Officer ('CRO') with distinct responsibility for the risk management function and for maintaining and monitoring the effectiveness of the institution's risk management system.
-Where an institution is not designated as a High Impact institution (except as provided for in Section 12.2) and where the nature, scale and complexity of the operations of the institution do not justify a dedicated exclusive CRO function, another pre-approval control function4 may fulfil that role.
-The prior approval of the Central Bank shall be obtained prior to making any such arrangement. - 12.2 Where an insurance undertaking or reinsurance undertaking is designated as a High Impact institution and where the nature, scale and complexity of the operations of the institution do not justify a dedicated exclusive CRO function, the Chief Actuary may fulfil that role.
-The prior approval of the Central Bank shall be obtained prior to making any such arrangement. - 12.3 The CRO shall have relevant expertise, qualifications and background or be required to undertake relevant and timely training.
-The CRO shall have sufficient seniority and independence to influence proposals or challenge decisions which affect an institution's exposure to risk. - 12.4 The CRO shall be responsible for ensuring that the institution has effective processes in place to identify and manage the risks to which the institution is or might be exposed. - 12.5 The CRO shall be responsible for maintaining effective processes to monitor and report the risks to which the institution is or might be exposed. - 12.6 The CRO shall promote sound and effective risk management both on a solo and consolidated basis5.
-The system of risk management shall promote an appropriate risk culture at all levels of the institution and shall be subject to regular internal review.
+- 12.1 There shall be a person appointed the Chief Risk Officer ('CRO') with distinct responsibility for the risk management function and for maintaining and monitoring the effectiveness of the credit institution's risk management system.
+Where a credit institution is not designated as a High Impact credit institution and where the nature, scale and complexity of the operations of the credit institution do not justify a dedicated exclusive CRO function, another pre-approval control function4 may fulfil that role.
+The prior approval of the Central Bank shall be obtained prior to making any such arrangement. - 12.2 The CRO shall have relevant expertise, qualifications and background or be required to undertake relevant and timely training.
+The CRO shall have sufficient seniority and independence to influence proposals or challenge decisions which affect a credit institution's exposure to risk. - 12.3 The CRO shall be responsible for ensuring that the credit institution has effective processes in place to identify and manage the risks to which the credit institution is or might be exposed. - 12.4 The CRO shall be responsible for maintaining effective processes to monitor and report the risks to which the credit institution is or might be exposed. - 12.5 The CRO shall promote sound and effective risk management both on a solo and consolidated basis5.
+The system of risk management shall promote an appropriate risk culture at all levels of the credit institution and shall be subject to regular internal review. - 12.6 The CRO shall be responsible for the facilitation of the setting of the risk appetite by the board.